2.4 Beyond illusions

 Moreover, self-specifying systems operate in precarious conditions.
 Achieving the goal of self-preservation is not something done once and for all, it needs to be constantly enacted.
 At every moment the conditions that sustain the integrity of the system can break down and fall apart.
 Sense-making not only happens in precarious conditions, but it also aims at countering this precarity for as long and as much as possible.
 To use the terminology introduced in Lecture Zero, self-making is an attempt at mastering uncertainty.
 As Thompson notices, a significant step forward in this attempt occurs when self-specifying systems instantiate sensorimotor systems, which allow them to create a feedback circle between their way of acting in the environment and the results of this action on them.
 Sensorimotor systems are at the basis of neural structures that appear in animals.

-While self-specifying systems possibly endowed with a sensorimotor neural system constitute the biological condition for the arising of the sense of self, these conditions do not seem sufficient on their own, since they do not necessarily allow the system to designate itself as ‘self.’
+While self-specifying systems endowed with a sensorimotor neural system constitute the biological condition of possibility for the arising of the sense of self, these conditions do not seem sufficient on their own, since they do not necessarily allow the system to designate itself as ‘self.’
 In other words, they do not necessarily allow the system to take that sort of reflexive attitude that accompanies the self.
 Hence, Thompson adds further social and emotional conditions in order to account for this form of reflexivity.
 He mentions two in particular: the ability to recognize oneself as a subject of experience, and the ability to self-project towards the past or the future.
 Self-recognition is what allows a living being not only to interact with the environment, but also to recognize itself as an agent in that environment, or in other words to fully take a first-person perspective.
 In human beings, self-recognition begins to arise in newborns around the nineth to the twelfth month, mostly in the dyadic interaction between infant and parents.
 This means that self-recognition is not merely a cognitive process, it is profoundly shaped by emotions, empathy, and social relations.
 Self-projection is associated with the capacity to fantasize and speculate about oneself in different times, both projecting back into the past, and forward onto the future.
 This process often takes place when no more urgent task is at stake and it provides the basis for what is often experienced as mind-wandering or day-dreaming.
 Self-projection is connected with the ability to formulate stories and narrations about oneself and use them to interpret or reevaluate experiences, making plans, or simply get absorbed in one’s own drama.

 Building on these elements, Thompson concludes that the self is a self-designating and self-specifying process.
 This process in itself is real, as are the biological and social interactions that underpin it.
 In this respect, he argues: